Monte Bravo MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'whenever data looks incomplete or stale even though a connection shows UPDATED' and explains it differentiates upstream outages from connection issues.
+Explicitly tells when to use: 'whenever data looks incomplete or stale even though a connection shows UPDATED'.
+It explains the tool reveals upstream outages and helps differentiate provider-side problems from connection issues.
+While it doesn't explicitly state when not to use, the context is clear enough for the agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.